 Philadelphia itself is no stranger to stories focused on time travel and mysteries of the past.
 The Philadelphia Experiment is set in the Naval Shipyard of the City of Brotherly Love in 1943, and weaves a tale of tying the very real military tests of the USS Eldridge resulting in select crew members being transported forward to the year 1984 with similar tests being repeated.

-While many stories require some explanation on the way time travel is achieved, that is seldom the entire story being told: it's simply the device that allows the reader to suspend belief enough to accept the premise for the real story being told.
+While many stories require some explanation on the way time travel is achieved, that is seldom the real story being told: it's simply the device that allows the reader to suspend belief enough to accept the premise for the real story being told.
 What If.
 The real story is about people, their choices and the consequences that result.